Table of Contents

 In general, preparation for college includes study in subjects beyond basic requirements for entrance.
 College curricula build upon previous study in the Natural Sciences, Math, Social Sciences, Visual and Performing Arts, World Languages, and the Humanities.
 Students should aim to complete 3 to 4 years of World Languages, 4 years of Math and 3 years of Laboratory Science to be competitive for admission to selective colleges.

 The college counselors will begin meeting with Juniors and their parents in January of Junior year to discuss the college exploration and selection process.
-They will continue to work with juniors throughout the spring of that year, and will meet with all seniors and their parents during September of senior year to provide additional information about the application process.
+They will continue to work with juniors throughout the spring of that year, and will meet with senior parents during September of senior year to provide additional information about the application process.
+Every senior will be assigned to a weekly College Advisory class that will meet throughout the fall semester and guide students through the entire application process.

 Students and parents are always welcome to contact the college counselors before this time with questions about the college search, selection and application process.